I Don't Like Talking.

 Social Exhaustion, AvPD Style

-With AvPD, conversation isn’t just boring – it’s draining.
-Every minor interaction turns into a post-mortem:
+With AvPD, conversation is draining.
+Every minor interaction turns into a post-mortem for me:

 Even The Fun Stuff Feels Flat – Topics I Love, Formats I Don’t